BrayanVillatoro/DriveOS/README.md

 ## 🤖 What is DriveOS?

 DriveOS is a **machine learning application** that trains neural networks to recognize racing lines in video footage.
-Unlike rule-based systems that look for specific colors or patterns, DriveOS **learns** what optimal racing lines look like by studying annotated examples.
+Unlike rule based systems that look for specific colors or patterns, DriveOS **learns** what optimal racing lines look like by studying annotated examples.

 ### How DriveOS Uses Machine Learning